Romero027/effective-python/FDS.md

 Hadoop and GFS both have a centralized master that keeps all metadata in memory.
 Files and directories are represented on the master/NameNode by inodes, which record attributes like permissions, modification and access times, namespace and disk space quotas.
 Although such design provides one-hop access to the data and can recover from failure promptly, as the contents of the store grow, the master becomes a centralized scaling and performance bottleneck.
 In contrast, the tract locator table's size is determined by the number of machines in a cluster, rather than the size of its content.

+(Figure 1 credits to Mosharaf Chowdhury and Figure 2,3 credit to Alex Rasmusse)